List of proper names of exoplanets: Naming

 The IAU's names for exoplanets – and on most occasions their host stars – are chosen by the Executive Committee Working Group (ECWG) on Public Naming of Planets and Planetary Satellites, a group working parallel with the Working Group on Star Names (WGSN).
 Proper names of stars chosen by the ECWG are explicitly recognised by the WGSN.
 The ECWG's rules for naming exoplanets are identical to those adopted by the Minor Planet Center for minor planets.
 Names are a single word consisting of sixteen characters or less, pronounceable in some language, non-offensive, and not identical to existing proper names of astronomical objects.
 Copyrighted names, names of living individuals, and names with political or religious themes are blacklisted by the ECWG.
 In addition, the discoverer of a planet reserves the right to reject a proposed name for it.

 Questionable planets

-Like the hypothesized Solar System planet Vulcan, which was named but turned out not to exist, a few named exoplanets have been challenged or refuted.
+Like the hypothesized Solar System planet Vulcan, which was named but turned out not to exist, the planetary status of a few named exoplanets has been challenged.
+Two have been refuted: